 If you are anything like me, you feel disappointed if you open a fantasy novel and there is no map within the first couple of pages.

-Want to Create a Fantasy Map?
+Learn How to Create a Fantasy Map

 If you’re thinking about publishing a fantasy book, you really should consider adding a map to it.
 Doing a great job on the map could make your book more appealing to publishers and readers alike.